Gona Ganna Reddy: Life

 Gona Ganna Reddy married the love of his life Annaambika, best friend of Rudramadevi.
 A 400-page Kakatiya historical novel was written by Adavi Baapiraju in 1946.

 Khilla Ghanpur, a town in South Telangana near Mahabubnagar and Wanaparthy, also known as Ganapuram, is named after him and the Kakatiya king Ganapati Deva.
 He constructed several lakes with the help of his brother-in-law Danda Senani during Kakatiya's rule.
 After Gona Ganna Reddy's death, his brother-in-law, Malyala Gundadandadeeshudu also known as Danda Senani, became the king of Vardhamaanapuram.

 Gona Dynasty

 During the Kakatiya dynasty (995–1323), Gona Budda Reddy ruled a kingdom in Mahbubnagar district from Vardhamaanapuram (currently known as Nandi Vaddemaan) and Khilla Ghanpur (Fort Ghanpur) in modern-day Ghanpur, Mahbubnagar district.
 He and his family, the Gona dynasty, was mostly loyal to the Kakatiya dynasty.
-When he died, his brother Gona Lakuma Reddy took over the kingdom and rebelled against the Kakatiya, but his son Gona Ganna Reddy remained loyal to them in Vardamanapuram, (1262–1296 AD) indirectly supporting the rule of Kakatiya Queen Rudrama Devi against opposition to female rule.
+When he died, his brother Gona Lakuma Reddy took over the kingdom and rebelled against the Kakatiya, but his son Gona Ganna Reddy remained loyal to them in Vardamanapuram, (1262–1296 CE) indirectly supporting the rule of Kakatiya Queen Rudrama Devi against opposition to female rule.

 After the Buddapuram (present-day Bhoothpur) war, Kakatiya's King Prataparudra II married Gona Ganna Reddy's daughter at Khilla Ghanpur fort.